32blit/32blit-sdk/docs/Emscripten.md

 make
 python3 -m http.server
 ```

+If your project is based on the template, make sure to include the `-D32BLIT_PATH="/path/to/32blit/repo"` parameter to the `cmake` command.

 Finally, open the URL given by Python's HTTP server in your browser and open your project's .html file.